 Materials used in this course include a textbook (Biology: Exploring Life), a variety of print and electronic media, and a wide range of laboratory equipment.

-The units of study for the course and learning standards that align with each unit are described below.
+The units of study for the course and learning standards that align with each unit follow.